Designing experimental places and spaces - a virtual indepth journey

 Application to participate

-Please apply by 15 Feb 2026 with this information:
+Please apply by 28 Feb 2026 via this form with this information:

 – a short statement of your motivation and expectation to joining this course,